-Catalonia profile - BBC News
+Catalonia region profile

 With a distinct history stretching back to the early middle ages, many Catalans think of themselves as a separate nation from the rest of Spain.

-- Timeline
+- Timeline - key events in Catalonia's history

 - Read more country profiles - Profiles by BBC Monitoring

-A roughly triangular region in Spain's far north-east corner, Catalonia is separated by the Pyrenean mountains from southern France, with which it has close historical ties.
+A roughly triangular region in Spain's far north-east corner, Catalonia is separated by the Pyrenean mountains from southern France, with which it has close historical and cultural ties.

-Most of the region's population lives in Barcelona, its vibrant political and economic hub and a popular European travel destination.
+Most of the region's population lives in Barcelona, its vibrant political and economic hub and popular European travel destination.

 Holiday-makers also flock to the Mediterranean beaches of the Costa Brava and Costa Daurada/Dorada, and the Pyrenees are popular with hikers, making tourism an important part of Catalonia's economy.